c0sogi/LLMChat/readme.md

 You can access `ChatGPT` or `LlamaCpp` through `WebSocket` connection using two modules: `app/routers/websocket` and `app/utils/chatgpt/chatgpt_stream_manager`.
 These modules facilitate the communication between the `Flutter` client and the ChatGPT model through a WebSocket.
 With the WebSocket, you can establish a real-time, two-way communication channel to interact with the LLM.

+## Usage

+To start a ChatGPT conversation, connect to the WebSocket route `/ws/chatgpt/{api_key}` with a valid API key registered in the database.
+Note that this API key is not the same as OpenAI API key, but only available for your server to validate the user.
+Once connected, you can send messages and commands to interact with the ChatGPT model.
+The WebSocket will send back GPT's responses in real-time.
+This websocket connection is established via Flutter app, which can accessed with endpoint `/chatgpt`.

 ## websocket.py

 `websocket.py` is responsible for setting up a WebSocket connection and handling user authentication.
 It defines the WebSocket route `/chatgpt/{api_key}` that accepts a WebSocket and an API key as parameters.